This article will cover the basics of different types of contrast in photography — from high contrast to low contrast to tonal and color contrast.

 What is a Contrast in Photography?

-What does contrast mean in photography?
-Contrast refers to the variation and difference between elements like tones, colors, and textures within an image.
+Contrast is the difference in brightness or color that makes objects in an image distinguishable.
 This is the basis that has been there since the beginning of photography.
 It means more than just a play of light and shadows.
 This technique can convey interesting and deep stories in the frame in the best way.

 Types of Contrast in Photography